deweb-io/marketplace/README.md

 * Mount the custom rendering of for-sale item posts from the plugin server
 * Create and hide posts on the user's behalf from the plugin tab (this should happen via our bbs-common library)

 Both our UI's (the index page and custom renderings of for-sale items) are served as Single SPA parcels.
 The Web app already has the ability to mount Single SPA parcels, and the mobile app will require a thin adapter layer, basically a bare HTML which can mount a Single SPA parcel - there may be a flutter plugin that already does that, and a working example can be found at `/site/dev.html`.
-TODO: This is not yet functional and has traces of the premium service.

 In order for the Service to authenticate the BBS user running the Core UI, the UI parcel requires access to the signed Firebase auth token.
 This token has to be passed to the UI as a parameter to the `mount` function call (this means adding it to Single SPA's props).